It’s true, runners are notoriously lazy asses.

 Glute Activation Exercises

 How do you activate your glutes?
-By including a number of gluten strengthening exercises in your workouts.
+By including a number of glute strengthening exercises in your workouts.
 As with every single physical therapy move I share the key is to work these in to your existing running routine.

 If you include a couple as part of each warm up then you’re consistently activating the glutes, rather than trying to remember to add an entirely new workout to your schedule.